When we learn new knowledge, it is better to get the information from more than one channel.

 After the exposure, children were given pictures of the two creatures and asked to look at one or the other.

-The results showed that children spent longer time looking at the consistently cued creature, implying that they learnt the association between the name and the creature.
+The results showed that children spent a long time looking at the consistently cued creature, implying that they learned the association between the name and the creature.

 Researchers suggest that the alignment between utterance and motion can provide toddlers cues to infer the reference of the name and that children can use multisensory information to learn their native language.